Redefining Energy

 You’ll still need a quick boost of energy sometimes.
 That’s when you’re likely to turn to caffeine or certain energy drinks to pull you through.
 These don’t technically boost energy levels either—some may just be blocking your fatigue with stimulants, which also increase your heart rate.
 Fortunately, there are more effective ways to get a natural pick-me-up.

-An outdoor walk: Get up from your desk and away from the screen for a short walk outside; the sunlight and vitamin D can also help energize you.
+Get up from your desk and away from the screen for a short walk outside; the sunlight and vitamin D can also help energize you.
 A study in the journal Fatigue: Biomedicine, Health & Behavior found that low-to-moderate-intensity exercise after 20 minutes or more decreases fatigue, while another study at the University of Georgia showed that 10 minutes of low-to-moderate-intensity stair walking gave participants more energy than 50 mg of caffeine.
 There’s nothing like a change of scenery and some fresh air to get your blood flowing.

-Deep breathing: A few minutes of breathing exercises, like box breathing (inhaling slowly for a count of four, holding your breath for a count of four, then slowly exhaling through your mouth for four more seconds) can clear your mind while it calms your respiratory and cardiovascular systems.
+A few minutes of breathing exercises, like box breathing (inhaling slowly for a count of four, holding your breath for a count of four, then slowly exhaling through your mouth for four more seconds) can clear your mind while it calms your respiratory and cardiovascular systems.
 To get your energy flowing again, Burns recommends the 4-7-8 technique (breathe in for four seconds, hold the breath for seven seconds, exhale for eight seconds).
 There are a variety of apps with guided deep breathing that you can find on your smartphone.

-Peppermint or green tea: Some teas can boost energy levels without any (or little) caffeine.
+Some teas can boost energy levels without any (or little) caffeine.
 Peppermint tea, for example, may perk you up—the compounds in peppermint have shown to reduce mental fatigue, according to one study.
 Green tea, which contains only a small amount of caffeine, when combined with a healthy, blood-sugar-stabilizing snack, helps promote calm as well as balanced cortisol levels without causing blood sugar fluctuations,” Burns says.
 Try one of these simple moves the next time your energy is lagging to perk you up without the crash of a sugary snack or a caffeine-laden beverage.